mmikowski/hi_score/README.md

 ---
 ## Overview
-**`hi_score`** is a full-lifecycle starter project for web application client development.
-It embodies best (or at least pretty-darn-good) practices accumulated from over 20 years of continuous web development experience for every stage of deveplment. **`hi_score`** embraces the feature-module (or "web component") design pattern, so it should work well with React or Vue.js projects.
+**`hi_score`** is a full-lifecycle starter project for web application development.
+It embodies good practice from over 20 years of experience for every lifecycle stage. **`hi_score`** embraces the feature-module (or "web component") design pattern, so it should work well with React or Vue.js projects.
 Please do swap assets and libraries as required - [that's the point][_01].

-## Recent changes (2017-10-01)
+## Recent changes
 ### Version 1.4.x (2017-10-01)
-- Add Typebomb2 example application
+- (x) Add Typebomb2 example application
-- Add patch for font-awesome css
+- (x) Add patch for font-awesome CSS
-- More robust libraries
+- (x) Convert build system to JavaScript using `package.json` as manifest
+- (x) Enhance `js/xhi` libs and documentation
+- (x) Expand doc in `xhi help build`
+- (x) Revise code standards and images
+- (x) Update docs
+- (x) Fix `superpack` to be more reliable
-- Fix various bugs
+- (x) Fix `xhi dev_cover` dependencies
-(TODO) update virtual appliance image

-### Version 1.3.x (2017-09-09)
-- Add virtual appliance for ease of setup
-- Add universal `xhi` lifecycle managment tool
-- All configuration now in `package.json`
-- Most tools move to NodeJS

 The `xhi` tool guides developers through lifecycle stages and employs sophisticated dependency checking to help avoid mistakes

 ---
 ## Quick start
-Installation is trivial once the [development environment](#development-platform) is ready.
-Just open a terminal and paste three lines:
+First set up a [development environment](#development-platform).
+Open a terminal and enter the following lines.
+Wait for each to complete before proceeding to the next.
+The build process prompts the user to review TODO notes.
+Just press `return` to accept them.

 ```bash
   git clone git@github.com:mmikowski/hi_score.git